schmuio/cryptography/README.md

 <br>

 ## Overview
-A compilation of trustworthy lower level implementations wrapped as developer-friendly higher level API that is safe, has everything in one place and is easy to get up and running.
+A compilation of reliable lower level implementations wrapped as developer-friendly higher level API that is safe, has everything in one place and is easy to get up and running.
 <br>
 <br>